DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 # 3D Printing

-**The SoAD Fab Lab is *changing* 3D printing starting Fall 2025.**

 **To use the lab's *Ultimaker 3D Printers,* students must first submit the file to the 3D Printing Queue, then *go into the lab in person* to have a student worker check and process the file.**

-**Files will NOT be run in the order they appear on the queue, but instead on a first come, first served basis. (similar to plotting)**
+**Files will be processed and run on a first come, first served basis.**

 ![print_timelapse_wide](https://github.com/user-attachments/assets/5d6c5831-f58b-4e16-aa55-a16727ee265f)